linikerunk/voxus-invest/README.md

 Before you begin, you will need to have the following tools installed on your machine:
 * [Git](https://git-scm.com)
 * [Python](https://www.python.org).
 * In addition, it is good to have an editor to work with the code like [VSCode](https://code.visualstudio.com/)
-* And if you want to run using containers you will need [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).

-Obs:
-  * If an environment variable named APP_ENVIRONMENT is set to "PROD", the API by default will try to connect to a postgres database, otherwise it will create a sqlite database called temp.db in the project's root folder.
-  * I'm assuming you already know and will follow these steps using a virtualenv.
-If you don't know, see more [here](https://docs.python.org/3/library/venv.html).

 > <details open>
 >	 <summary>